wenb1/simple-ocr-project/README.md

 pip3 install django
 ```

-3. Install Pytesseract which is a OCR library
+3. Install Pytesseract which is an OCR library
 ```sh
 pip3 install pytesseract
 ```